-The aims & objectives of the Society/Club are as follows:
+The aims & objectives of the Society/Club are as follows: To provide a safe environment for students of UL to enjoy the sport of hockey in both a social and competitive capacity.

 3. Membership

 3.1 Types of Membership

 The membership of the Society/Club shall consist of Full Members, Associate Members and Honorary Members who have paid their Membership Fee.